ravikant-diwakar/QnA-Knowledge-Sharing-Platform/README.md

 ## Overview

 GoQnA is a modern, full-featured **Q&A Knowledge Sharing Platform** built with React, TypeScript, and Firebase.
-It enables seamless knowledge sharing through community-driven questions and answers, supporting real-time interactions, rich text formatting, and intuitive user experience.
+It enables seamless knowledge sharing through community-driven questions and answers, supporting real-time interactions, rich text formatting, and intuitive user experience, and an AI-powered feature that allows users to generate instant answers for any posted question.

 ## Features